 One of the great mysteries of psychology is how the human visual system determines what and where objects are just by looking.
-This is the problem of vision.
+This is one definition of the problem of vision (Marr, 1982).
 The perception of what is out there in the world is accomplished continually, instantaneously and usually without conscious thought.
 The very effortlessness of perception disguises the underlying difficulty of the problem.
-Vision is important because it is one of the principle routes to our acquisition of knowledge, as well as guide to its utilization.